Acoustic Ceiling Baffles

 Installing Acoustic Ceiling Baffles

-In industrial settings, AmCraft acoustic ceiling baffles are commonly mounted between two existing trusses or beams using bolts, c-clamps, or tie wraps.
-You can also mount them directly to most ceilings.
-For additional noise absorption, add acoustic corner baffles or hang free-hanging baffles along the horizontal corners where the ceiling meets the walls.
+In industrial settings, AmCraft’s acoustic ceiling baffles are commonly mounted between two existing trusses or beams using either: Bolts, c-clamps, or tie wraps.

 Hanging Acoustic Ceiling Baffles